digital-asset/daml/ledger-service/http-json/README.md

 # HTTP JSON Service

-**WARNING:** the HTTP JSON API described in this document is actively being designed and is subject to breaking changes.
+**WARNING:** the HTTP JSON API described in this document is actively being designed and is a subject to breaking changes.

 ## How to start